dapr/docs/daprdocs/content/en/getting-started/install-dapr-selfhost.md

 ---
 type: docs
-title: "How-To: Install Dapr into your local environment"
+title: "How-To: Initialize Dapr in your local environment"
 linkTitle: "Init Dapr locally"
 weight: 20
-description: "Install Dapr in your local environment for testing and self-hosting"
+description: "Initialize Dapr in your local environment for testing and self-hosting"
 aliases:
   - /getting-started/install-dapr/
 ---